yikeqicn/DeepErase/README.md

 - We present a [method](https://github.com/yikeqicn/DeepErase/tree/master/src/DataFactory) to programmatically generate artiﬁcial text images with realistic-looking artifacts, and use them to train the U-net-like model in a totally unsupervised manner.
 - The U-net-like model was trained in two modes:
   - [Standalone training](https://github.com/yikeqicn/DeepErase/tree/master/src/CleaningStandaloneModel): Optimize at Unet Segmentation loss only.
   - [Joint training with downstream Recognition model](https://github.com/yikeqicn/DeepErase/tree/master/src/CleaningRecognitionJointModel): Optimize at Unet Segmentation loss + recognition CTC loss.
-To balance image cleaning and recognition performance. ** [HTR CTC model](https://github.com/wronnyhuang/htr) was used as recognition model.
+To balance image cleaning and recognition performance. ** The RNN CTC based [HTR model](https://github.com/wronnyhuang/htr) was used as recognition model.

 ### Result
 - Both validation pixel level segmentation accuracies were above 95%.